quadbio/RNAseq_tutorial/Tutorial.md

 >2.
 Join the table with the table with SRR accession numbers, based on the sample ID that's shared by the two tables
 >3.
 Select and output only the five given columns
 >
+>Obviously, if the "SraRunTable.txt" has already involved all the information, doing `meta <- read.csv("SraRunTable.txt", header=T)` would have been sufficient.
+>
->And the last line is to make sure the columns of the expression matrix are in the same order as rows in the metadata
+>The last line is to make sure the columns of the expression matrix are in the same order as rows in the metadata

 Optionally we also want to get some more information about the genes than just the GENCODE IDs.
 This can be done by searching at the Ensembl database using the `biomaRt` package.
 ```R